Sengoku Blade

 Sengoku Blade, also known as Tengai outside Japan, is a horizontally scrolling shoot 'em up video game released for arcade machines in 1996 by Psikyo as a sequel to their 1993 shooter Sengoku Ace.
 A home console version was also released for the Sega Saturn.
-The game was ported years later to the PlayStation 2, and again for iOS and Android devices and the Nintendo Switch.
+The game was ported years later to the PlayStation 2, and again for iOS and Android devices and the Nintendo Switch, Windows, PlayStation 4 and Xbox One.
 The game is set in a historical fantasy version of the Sengoku period of Japanese history, featuring demons, magic and steam-powered robotics.

 Gameplay

 Sengoku Blade is horizontal-scrolling shoot 'em up.
 The game takes place in an imaginative and futuristic version of feudal Japan featuring steam-powered machinery.
 The Saturn version provides an option to choose a difficulty level between 1 and 7, configure controls, and set the number of lives between 1 and 4.

 The player may choose from five playable characters at the start and may unlocked two more.
 Items include a power-up to increase weapon power level, bombs, and bonus coins to increase score.
 Holding down the standard shot button can provide a more powerful shot.

 If the player touches an enemy ship, their weapon power level will drop by one.
 The player will lose a life if they get hit by an enemy bullet.
 If all lives are lost, continues are provided.
 Once the game is beaten once, a second round will begin without the ability to use continues.
 Score rankings and other options can be saved to the system's memory.